tandica/rhcsa/practice-exams/yt/yt.md

 ### 4. groups, users and group memberships

-add a secondary group for a new user : `useradd -G sysadm harry`
+Add a secondary group for a new user : `useradd -G sysadm harry`

-make user have no access to interactive shell: `useradd jon -s /sbin/nologin`
+Make user have no access to interactive shell: `useradd jon -s /sbin/nologin`

-give a group access to add users in the server: edit the config file with visudo. it goes directly to the config file. put `%sysadmin ALL=/usr/bin/useradd`.
-The % is needed to define the group. find the path of useradd with `which useradd`.
+Give a group access to add users in the server: edit the config file with **visudo**. it goes directly to the config file.
+Put `%sysadmin ALL=/usr/bin/useradd`.
+The % is needed to define the group.
+Find the path of useradd with `which useradd`.

-to give a user the ability to set passwords, without asking for the sudo pw, do this with visudo: `bob ALL=(ALL) NOPASSWD: /usr/bin/passwd`
+To give a user the ability to set passwords, without asking for the sudo pw, do this with visudo: `bob ALL=(ALL) NOPASSWD: /usr/bin/passwd`

 To give a user full access: `sally ALL=ALL`